Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 by AMNH on

-It’s one thing to survive in harsh environments, but quite another to hit the reset button when faced with an imminent threat.
 Only one animal is known to have this remarkable ability: a species of jellyfish, Turritopsis dohrnii, first discovered in the 1880s in the Mediterranean Sea and highlighted as a uniquely enduring organism in the exhibition Life at the Limits: Stories of Amazing Species.

 Like all jellyfish, Turritopsis dohrnii begins life as a larva, called a planula, which develops from a fertilized egg.
 A planula swims at first, then settles on the sea floor and grows into a cylindrical colony of polyps.
 These ultimately spawn free-swimming, genetically identical medusae—the animals we recognize as jellyfish—which grow to adulthood in a matter of weeks.